walterrowe/magick-frames/README.md

 ## Create Logo Watermarks

-These graphic logo specifications are based on sizing for a 3000w x 2400h pixel image file:
+These graphic watermark specifications are based on sizing for a 3000w x 2000h pixel image file:

-- create a logo folder (e.g. Pictures/watermarks) and place your logos there
+- create a watermark folder (e.g. Pictures/watermarks) and place your watermarks there
-- create your logo files and save them as PNG files in your logos folder
+- create your watermark files and save them as PNG files in your watermark folder
-- size your logos 1400 pixels wide and 500 pixels tall with a transparent background
+- size your watermarks 1400 pixels wide and 500 pixels tall with a transparent background
-- make a light colored logo to use on dark mattes and place on dark images (` watermark_light.png `)
+- make a light colored watermark to use on dark mattes and place on dark images (` watermark_light.png `)
-- make a dark colored logo to use on light mattes and place on light images (` watermark_dark.png `)
+- make a dark colored watermark to use on light mattes and place on light images (` watermark_dark.png `)
-- place your graphic logos in a folder called "watermarks" under your Pictures folder.
+- place your graphic watermarks in a folder called "watermarks" under your Pictures folder.

-You can create many different graphic logos.
+You can create many different graphic watermarks.
 Always create two for each style - one dark and one light.

 ## Install ImageMagick on macOS